[Feature photo above by Artis Rams (CC BY 2.0) via flickr. Title background (right) by Dan Moyle (CC BY 2.0) via flickr]

 - You may use +, -, x, ÷, sqrt (square root), ^ (raise to a power), ! (factorial), and parentheses, brackets, or other grouping symbols.

-- You may use a decimal point to create numbers such as .2, .01, etc.
+- You may use a decimal point to create numbers such as .2, .02, etc., but you cannot write 0.02 because we only have one zero in this year’s number.

-- n!! = a double factorial = the product of all integers from 1 to n that have the same parity (odd or even) as n.
+- You may use a double factorial, but we prefer solutions that avoid them. n!! = the product of all integers from 1 to n that have the same parity (odd or even) as n.

 How To Play

-With only small numbers to work with this year, we will need every trick in the book to create variety in our numbers.
-Experiment with decimals, double-digit numbers, and factorials of all sorts.
-Remember that dividing (or using a negative exponent) creates the reciprocal of a fraction, which can flip the denominator up where it may be more helpful.
+As usual, we will need every trick in the book to create variety in our numbers.
+Experiment with decimals, double-digit numbers, and factorials.
+Remember that dividing (or using a negative exponent) creates the reciprocal of a fraction, which can flip the denominator up where it might be more helpful.

 Use the comments section below to share the numbers you find, but don’t spoil the game by telling us how you made them.
 You may give relatively cryptic hints, especially for the more difficult numbers, but be warned: Many teachers use this puzzle as a classroom assignment, and there will always be students looking for people to do their homework for them.